-So, different polypeptide chains are arranged to give the quaternary structure.
-So, depend that is why if you want to understand the protein structures, you have to understand all the 3, 4 different types of structures.
-So, we have the primary structures, we have the secondary structures, we have the tertiary structure and we have the quaternary structure.
-So, these are the different level of organizations, what is present into the protein structures.
+So, different polypeptide chain is arranged to give the quaternary structure.
+So, depend, that is why if you want to understand the protein structures, you have to understand all the three, four different types of structure.
+So, we have the primary structure, we have the secondary structure, we have the tertiary structure, and we have the quaternary structure.
+So, these are the different level of organizations, what if present into the protein structures.

 So, let us first start with the primary structures.

-So, primary structures, the amino acid sequence of a protein is known as the primary structure, the order of the amino acid determine the folding of the protein to achieve the net minimum free energy and this is achieved in the multiple steps collectively known as the folding.
-So, if the primary structure is going to fold, so, this is what you see here is the primary structures where you have the length of the amino acid because it is almost impossible to write the full length or the full name of that particular amino acid because to save the space and these primary structures are actually going to fold to give you the secondary structures and that event is called as the folding.
-So, when the primary structure is going to fold into a proper three dimensional conformations, then it is going to give you the secondary structures.
-Now the question comes how we can be able to determine the primary structures.
+So, the primary structure, the amino acid sequence of a protein is known as the primary structure, the order of the amino acid determines the folding of the protein to achieve the net minimum free energy and this is achieved in the multiple steps collectively known as the folding.

+So, if the primary structure is going to fold, so this is what you see here is the primary structure, where you have the length of the amino acid.
+Now, see here, I am just showing you the single letter code of the different amino acid, because it is almost impossible to write the full length or the full name of that particular amino acid. because to save the space.

-So, if you want to determine the primary structures, you have to first achieve the primary structures and then you can be able to sequence the protein and you can be able to know the amino acid sequence of that particular proteins.
+And these primary structures are actually going to fold to give you the secondary structure, and that event is called as the folding.
+So, when the primary structure is going to fold into a proper three-dimensional conformation, then it is going to give you the secondary structure.
+Now, the question comes how we can be able to determine the primary structures?
+So, if you want to determine the primary structures, you have to first achieve the primary structure, and then you can be able to sequence the protein, and you can be able to know the amino acid sequence of that particular proteins.

 So, these are the different steps what is being shown.
-So, what you can have is you can have the starting with the protein structure.
+So, what you can have is, you can have the starting with the protein structure.
 So, this is the three dimensionally folded protein.
 So, here you are going to have the tertiary and secondary structures.

-Now, what you have to first do is you have to first convert that into a linear chain of amino acid which means first you have to achieve the primary structures.
-So, it means you are actually going to unfold the protein by the chemical or the enzymatic method, then what you are going to do is because this length is going to be very large, then you are actually going to break the peptide or break the protein into small pieces.
-So, into small pieces and you are going to break the small pieces like this.
-So, they are going to be overlapping regions.
-So, that you can be able to add put them these things separately and then what you are going to do is you are actually going to label the terminides or the terminal amino acids.
+Now, what you have to first do is, you have to first convert that into a linear chain of amino acid, which means first you have to achieve the primary structure.
+So, which means you are actually going to unfold the protein by the chemical or the enzymatic method, then what you are going to do is because this length is going to be very large, then you are actually going to break the peptide or break the protein into in small pieces.

+So, into small pieces.
+And the you are going to break the small pieces like this.
+There are going to be overlapping regions, so that you can be able to add put them these things separately.
+And then, what you are going to do is, you are actually going to label the terminse or the terminal amino acids.